Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ### Waveform data

 The waveform data is the raw vibration recorded directly by the sensors.
 For convenience, the waveform data should be provided in physical units native to the instrument recording the data of $m$, ${m}/{s}$, or $m/s^2$ for displacement, velocity and acceleration, respectively.
+The data can also be stored in ADC count as integers.
+The advantage with

 The vibration data shall be provided with the metadata required to appropriately read and interpret the waveform.